svfarago/D3_challenge/README.md

 ![2-census](2-images.jpg)

 The data set included with the assignment is based on 2014 ACS 1-year estimates from the [US Census Bureau](https://data.census.gov/cedsci/).
 The current data set includes data on rates of income, obesity, poverty, etc. by state.

-MOE stands for "margin of error."
-Create a scatter plot between two of the data variables such as `Healthcare vs. Poverty` or `Smokers vs. Age`.
+Create a scatter plot between two of the data variables "Smokers vs. Age".

 ### Configuration Instructions ========